markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 </figure>
 The posteriors for each player $$\theta_{n}$$ are wide, meaning there is large uncertainty in the estimates of scoring a penalty (chance of success) on a player by player basis.

+## Improvements

+By just using the total number of successes $$y_{n}$$ out of $$k_{n}$$ attempts, information is being lost.
+By modelling each penalty as a success or failure, and considering the goalkeeper, we can add information and hopefully improve the model.

+### Assumptions
+- Penalty taking and penalty saving are skills
+- Each players penalty attempts are independent Bernoulli trials.
+- Each goalkeepers penalty save attempts are independent Bernoulli trials.
+- The players ability do not vary with respect to time.

+### Model

+Each penalty is modelled as an event that depends on both the penalty takers skill and the goalkeepers skill.

 ### Stan Code (Complete Pooling)
 ```